ethanlee515/crypto-research-notes/choice.md

 ### Cons

 A fraction of our efforts might *not* be spent towards security proofs.
 Our strategy would be as follows:
-1. Verify "IND-CPA" security: Without homomorphic evaluation, the data is encrypted as expected.
+1. Verify "IND-CPA" security: Without homomorphic evaluation, the data is securely encrypted.
 2. Generalize to "IND-CPA+" security: It is ok to use and share decryption results of homomorphic evaluations.

 The first step is relatively straightforward, as the initial encryption is relatively simple.